shoniadavid/rsschool-cv/cv.md

 Also, I have completed 2 stages on BitCamp online programming learning platform.

 ### English
-I have been learning english language since I was 5.
+I have 11 years of english experience.
 I use it everyday and I'd say I am pretty fluent using it.